Here you will know the Difference Between WordPress.com and WordPress.org

-- It is much easier to set up than the self-hosted WordPress.
-The whole set up can be done in a few munites.
+- It is much easier to set up than self-hosted WordPress.
+The whole setup can be done in a few munites.

 - It allows you to choose an available subdomain for free (yoursite.wordpress.com).
 You won’t have to pay for a domain name for life.

 - It does its search engine optimization (SEO) automatically.
 You don’t have to install any plugin in this regard.
-The best you can do for better SEO is creating backlinks of your free WordPress site on other domains, and targeting keywords.
+The best you can do for better SEO is to create backlinks to your free WordPress site on other domains, and target keywords.

 Cons of WordPress.com

 - Plugins can not be uploaded.
-On like the self-hosted WordPress where you can install as many plugins as you wish to.
+Like self-hosted WordPress where you can install as many plugins as you wish to.

 - It doesn’t allow the use of custom third-party themes.
 You can only choose from the themes that are available on the “Add New” plugin page.

-- Blog or website under this platform can’t easily be monetized.
+- Blogs or websites under this platform can’t easily be monetized.
 The platform makes it very hard to monetize your site.